Clorinda Málaga de Prado

-Clorinda Málaga de Prado (July 3, 1905 – September 17, 1993) was the First Lady of Peru from 1958 to 1962, during her marriage to the President of Peru, Manuel Prado Ugarteche.
+Clorinda Málaga de Prado (born Clorinda Mercedes Málaga Bravo; July 3, 1905 – September 17, 1993) was the First Lady of Peru from 1958 to 1962, during her marriage to the President of Peru, Manuel Prado Ugarteche.

 Early life

-Clorinda Mercedes Málaga Bravo was born in Lima, the daughter of Fermín Málaga Santolalla and Clorinda Bravo Bresani.
+Málaga was born Clorinda Mercedes Málaga Bravo in Lima, the daughter of Fermín Málaga Santolalla and Clorinda Bravo Bresani.
 Her father was a mining executive and state official.
 She was educated at the Colegio del Sagrado Corazón Sophianum in Lima, with further studies in England and France.

 First Lady of Peru

 Málaga began a relationship with Manuel Prado Ugarteche in the 1930s.
 They married in 1958, after he arranged for Pope Pius XII to grant a controversial annulment for his first marriage of over forty years.
 She served as First Lady for four years, accompanying Prado on state visits abroad, including a 1960 visit to France, and 1961 visit to the White House during the presidency of John F. Kennedy.
 She was considered a stylish and photogenic companion to the president.
 When Prado's government was overthrown by a military coup, she went into exile with him in Paris.